Enhancing Smart Contract Security Analysis with Execution Property Graphs: Experimental Evaluation

-In Refinement P2, we calculate the absolute USD value changes of swap pools by utilizing the asset flows in \EPG and historical token prices from an online database.
-This approach is especially effective in eliminating false positive cases in small-scale arbitrage transactions and intricate DeFi transactions, as the compounding process only trades existing profits.
+Furthermore, specific DeFi actions, such as arbitrage~\cite{zhou2021a2mm}, align with the traversal rule but operate within a reasonably controlled profit margin.
+In our refinement, we calculate the absolute USD value changes of swap pools by utilizing the asset flows in \EPG and historical token prices.
 By monitoring and evaluating the absolute value changes, we can effectively differentiate between legitimate transactions and potential price manipulation attempts.
-This refinement enhances the overall accuracy of the detection process.
+This process is especially effective in false positive cases in small-scale arbitrage transactions and intricate DeFi transactions, as the compounding process only trades existing profits.